The Social Forum of the UN Human Rights Council

 Prolonged armed conflict has led to irreversible destruction of education.
 Let me be clear about that, I don’t mean collateral damage.
 I mean deliberate attacks on education.
 Deliberate attacks on basic human rights.
 During the past 5 years alone, we saw 14,000 attacks in 30 countries, and our MENA area has been hard hit.
 Some of you might have seen the report released by UNICEF a few days ago.
 This report highlighted the reality of education in Yemen.
 It says that as of today, we have 2 million children and teenagers out of school and the education of 3.7 million others is at risk.

 But, conflict has many faces.
 We in Qatar faced a different kind of conflict when our right to education was violated by the blockade enforced on us by our neighboring, blockading countries.
 But we, in Qatar, have prosperity and peace.
 For others living in conflict, peace for them sounds like a dream.
-Entire cities reduced to rubble and ruin.
+Entire cities have been reduced to rubble and ruin.

 It will take decades to rebuild Yemen, Syria, and Iraq.
 Except, for education what has been lost will be impossible to restore.
 Where there is no education, there will be no nation.
 If we do not turn the tide, we will continue to pay a high price.